AP source: Saints, Winston in ‘advanced’ negotiations

 Saints coach Sean Payton has said throughout this offseason that he intended to have three active quarterbacks on game days so that Hill may continue in a multifaceted role that has helped the Saints go 13-3 the past two regular seasons.

-The Saints did not release financial terms on the new deal for Hill, who was a restricted free agent and turns 30 in August.
+A person familiar with the contract told the AP that the deal for Hill, who was a restricted free agent and turns 30 in August, is worth $21 million, with $16 million guaranteed and up to $1 million in incentives.
+The person spoke on condition of anonymity Sunday because financial terms have not been announced.

-On Instagram, alongside a photo of himself and his pregnant wife, Emily, he wrote: “I am humbled and grateful that my wife, future son, and I get to continue living our dream in the city we love, with the people we love!”
+On Instagram, alongside a photo of himself and his pregnant wife, Emily, Hill wrote: “I am humbled and grateful that my wife, future son, and I get to continue living our dream in the city we love, with the people we love!”

 Hill has emerged as a potent option for the Saints in a variety of roles on both offense and special teams.
-Hill has lined up as not only a change-of-pace, read-option QB, but also as a running back, tight end or receiver.
-He serves as the up-back on punts and has successfully executed fakes.
+He has lined up as not only a change-of-pace, read-option QB, but also as a running back, tight end or receiver.
+Hill serves as the up-back on punts and has successfully executed fakes.
 He also has blocked a punt and even dabbled in returning kickoffs when needed.

 Hill has rushed 64 times for 352 yards and three TDs in the past two seasons.
 During that span he also has caught 22 passes for 238 yards and six TDs while competing six passes for 119 yards.